Ephraim-usc/glike/README.md

 Although rarely useful, inner nodes in the genealogical trees may also be included in `samples`.
 Lineages not mentioned in the dictionary are considered potentially from any available population at the time of the sample.
 The default is an empty dictionary.

+`kappa` is an integer that controls the maximum number of connections between layers (see the paper for a more technical explanation).
+It effectively controls the trade-off between accuracy and computational cost.
+The default value is 10000.
+Experiments in the paper were conducted with this default value.

 `prune` is a float number between 0 and 1, that specifies the proportion of discarding low likelihood trees.
 Enabling this feature often reduces noise when dealing with reconstructed trees.